oven-sh/bun/README.md

 For now, that's the only property.
 More will likely be added in the future.

+**Loader types**

 There are different types of loaders:

 - `"js"`, `"jsx"`, `"ts"`, `"tsx"`: these loaders run the source text through Bun's transpiler
-- `"json"`, `"toml"`: these loaders run the source text through Bun's built-in parsers (not really a transpiler here)
+- `"json"`, `"toml"`: these loaders run the source text through Bun's built-in parsers
 - `"object"`: this loader inserts a new ECMAScript Module into the ECMAScript Module registry by copying all the keys and values from the `"exports"` object into the [Module Namespace Object](https://tc39.es/ecma262/#module-namespace-exotic-object)

+The `callback` function expects a return value that contains `contents` and `loader` properties, unless the loader is `"object"`.

+`"contents"` is the source code.
+It can be a string or an `ArrayBufferView`.

+`"loader"` is the loader type.
+It can be `"js"`, `"jsx"`, `"ts"`, `"tsx"`, `"json"`, `"toml"`, or `"object"`.

+If `"loader"` is `"object"`, the `callback` function expects a `"exports"` object instead of `"contents"`.
+The keys and values will be copied onto the ESM module namespace object.

+`"object"` loaders are useful when the return value is parsed into an object, like when parsing YAML, JSON, or other data formats.
+Most loader APIs force you to stringify values and parse again.
+This loader lets you skip that step, which improves performance and is a little easier sometimes.

 #### CSS in JS (bun dev only)